databeacon/.github/CONTRIBUTING.md

 Issue field | Rules
 ----------- | -------------
-Title and description | Use a short clear title and a extensive, detailed description.
+Title and description | Use a short clear title and an extensive, detailed description.
 A template is provided! **both title and description are mandatory**
 Assigness | There is no need to assign an issue upon creation.
 Issues can be created and assigned at any time, but every team must meet at least once per week to stay in sync.
-Labels | Each issue has one or more labels asociated to it, they have a very special meaning.
-See section XXX **Setting lables is mandatory**
+Labels | Each issue has one or more labels associated to it, they have a very special meaning.
+See section XXX **Setting labels is mandatory**
 Projects | There is no need to asign the issue to a project.
 That is handled automatically!!
 (See below) Milestones | No need to assign milestones.
 Linked pull request | There is no need to link to an existing PR.
-We usually do it the other way around and assign issues to a PR once the later is created.
+We usually do it the other way around and assign issues to a PR once the latter is created.

 ## Coding  🧑‍💻
 Clone 🧬 the repository (if you don't already have it) and create new branch to start working on issue.